Catalog of Federal Domestic Assistance (CFDA) Number: 84.275A.

 We do not consider an application that does not comply with the deadline requirements.

-Applications for grants under the Rehabilitation Continuing Education Programs competition—CFDA Number 84.264C must be submitted electronically using e-Application, accessible through the Department's e-Grants Web site at: http://e-grants.ed.gov.
+Applications for grants under the Rehabilitation Short-Term Training program, CFDA number 84.275A, must be submitted electronically using e-Application, accessible through the Department's e-Grants Web site at: http://e-grants.ed.gov.

 While completing your electronic application, you will be entering data online that will be saved into a database.
 You may not e-mail an electronic copy of a grant application to us.